milinsolutions/SWIFT-aviation-weather-pipeline/README.md

 >
 > The monitoring dashboard was developed by a collaborating host system administrator and deployed alongside the production SWIFT environment.
 I integrated it into the operational workflow and contributed domain-specific feedback, workflow refinements, and user experience improvements to better align the dashboard with day-to-day aviation operations and monitoring requirements.

+## Live Dashboard
+![SWIFT Dashboard](docs/images/swift-dashboard.png)

+*Real-time monitoring dashboard displaying operational station status.*

 ## Current Status
 SWIFT is currently operational in production across all 18 ICAO stations.
 Following a brief 24-48 hour pause after a WAF update to Indonesian data sources introduced intermittent blocking, the system resumed normal operations without script modification — suggesting the interruption was a temporary enforcement fluctuation rather than a permanent access change.
 Monitoring continues, and investigation into formal API partnerships with source meteorological authorities remains ongoing as a long-term sustainable sourcing solution.

-##Live Dashboard
-![SWIFT Dashboard](docs/images/swift-dashboard.png)

-*Real-time monitoring dashboard displaying operational station status.*

 ## Future Roadmap